netzob/netzob/netzob/doc/documentation/source/tutorials/modeling_protocol.rst

   More details and examples of Value relationships can be found in its API doc :class:`Size <netzob.Common.Models.Vocabulary.Domain.Variables.Leafs.Size>`.

-* An *InternetChecksum Variable* describes a data whose value is the IP checksum of one or more other fields.
+* A *Checksum Variable* describes a data whose value is the IP checksum of one or more other fields.

   The following example, illustrates the creation of an ICMP Echo request packet with a valid checksum represented on two bytes computed on-the-fly::